 |Additional Information (Assessment)

-The exam in May diet will cover theory and examples from ALL lectures and workshop sessions.
+Exam in May diet will cover theory and examples from lectures and discussion sessions.

 ||Hours & Minutes